OctopusDeploy/docs/src/pages/docs/releases/channels/index.md

 In the second mode of use, releases deployed via different channels are different, and should be treated as such.
 As an example of this, imagine a company that makes a deployment tool available as both a downloadable self-hosted product and a cloud-hosted software-as-a-service product.
 In this example, the `self-hosted` and `cloud` channels not only select different lifecycles and deployment steps, but it is also desirable to view them as individual versions on the dashboard.

-In {{ Project, Settings }} there is an option named _Discrete Channel Releases_, designed to model this scenario.
+In **Project ➜ Settings** there is an option named _Discrete Channel Releases_, designed to model this scenario.

 ![Discrete channel releases project setting](/docs/releases/channels/images/discrete-channel-release.png "width=500")